mtrigueira/JGoF/src/main/java/org/example/gof/behaviour/mediator/Mediator.md

 Mediator.
 The Mediator communicates with the Colleagues via the Colleague interface.

-The Colleague class could be an interface, and ColleageA and B implementors, but for the example Colleague is a class, and A and B instances.
+The Colleague class could be an interface, and ColleagueA and B implementors, but for the example Colleague is a class, and A and B instances.

 This is an extension of the Facade (playing the part of Mediator) where the